Involutive bordered Floer homology: Rigidity results

-Since tensoring with $\CFAAa(\Id)$ is an equivalence of homotopy categories, with inverse given by tensoring with $\CFDDa(\Id)$~\cite[Corollary 8.1]{LOT2}, there is a unique homotopy class of graded homotopy auto-equivalences of $\CFAa(\HD)$.
+Since tensoring with $\CFAAa(\bId)$ is an equivalence of homotopy categories, with inverse given by tensoring with $\CFDDa(\bId)$~\cite[Corollary 8.1]{LOT2}, there is a unique homotopy class of homogeneous homotopy auto-equivalences of $\CFAa(\HD)$.

-For the second part of the statement, observe that any other non-zero homomorphism $\CFDa(\HD_0)\to\CFDa(\HD_0)$ has grading strictly smaller than the identity map.
+For the second part of the statement, observe that any other non-trivial homogeneous homomorphism $\CFDa(\HD_0)\to\CFDa(\HD_0)$ has grading strictly smaller than the identity map.
 This property, too, is preserved by homotopy equivalences and equivalences of the homotopy category. \end{proof}

 There is an analogous result for the bimodules associated to mapping classes: